 This week’s mention of narcissism, in the context of placing nude images on the internet, seems like a silly question – at first.
 Once I’d stopped laughing at Mr. Klosterman’s response, it got me to thinking.

 Here is the gist: a reader wishes to post flattering naked photos of herself on the internet.
 She hesitates.
-The reason for her reluctance is she fears it’s narcissistic.
+The reason for her reluctance is the fears that doing so is narcissistic.
 However, she then wishes to know – what exactly is wrong with narcissism?

 Is It Bad To Be a Narcissist?